-While winters in Silicon Valley and the mid-Peninsula don’t typically bring snow, excessive rain, or ice, there are still some essential home maintenance items that will keep your home performing efficiently during the cooler months ahead.
+While winters in Silicon Valley and the mid-Peninsula don’t typically bring snow, excessive rain, or ice, this year, the scenario is expected to take an intriguing turn.
+The specter of unpredictable winter weather looms large, as a significant 95% likelihood of El Niño conditions through March adds a new layer of uncertainty to the season.
+In preparation for potential weather fluctuations, there are still some essential home maintenance items that will keep your home performing efficiently during the cooler months ahead.

 “Although we don’t get much rain these days, keeping moisture out of your home is essential,” Marshall emphasizes.
 “Also, since the days are shorter, and it gets dark earlier in the evening, making sure the outside of your home is well-lit is an important safety factor.”